 Pupils at New Invention Junior School enjoy celebrating the festival of Diwali.
 Diwali is the Hindu 'Festival of Lights' and is celebrated by Hindus and Sikhs in Britain and all over the world.
 This festival falls on different days each year, usually celebrated in the month of October or November.
 This year Mrs Blissett taught Year 5 some traditional dancing to tell the story of Diwali, other classes completed art work and learnt the story in other ways.

-Every year we celebrate Chinese New Year - last year was the Year Tiger, we had a tiger art competition and we were amazed at how many entries we received.
-In fact, we received so many entries Miss Cook had to get some more prizes!
+Every year we celebrate Chinese New Year - this year was the Year of the Rabbit, we had a Rabbit art competition and we were amazed at how many entries we received!
+In fact, we received so many entries Miss Cook had to get some more prizes and our work filled the whole wall in the hall.
 Here you can see some pictures from our competition and our celebrations.
-This year we are celebrating the Year of the Rabbit.
-We can't wait to see the competition entries this year!
+Next year we will celebrating the Year of the Dragon.
+We can't wait to see the competition entries next year!

 Every year we celebrate Easter in school, we all learn about the story of Easter and the importance of the festival to many Christians all over the world.
 Last year our work focused on the feelings and emotions felt by the different people in the story as the events unfolded.
 We also completed some work looking at the similarities and differences between the role of Jesus in the Easter story and Aslan in The Lion, the Witch and the Wardrobe by CS Lewis and compared what happens to them.
 Here are the fantastic pieces of work we completed across the school.